Autism Treatment for Adults, Signs of High-Functioning Autism in Adults, Diagnosis of Autism in Adults, Types of Therapies for Autism

 Consider disclosing your diagnosis

-Talking about your diagnosis can be challenging, and the social stigma attached to autism may make you shy away from doing so.
-While the disclosure is completely up to you and your comfort level, it may help improve some relationships.
-For instance, letting family and close friends know about your diagnosis can help them understand why you have a difficult time interpreting their sarcastic comments or why you’re distressed by sounds that seem ordinary to everyone else.
+Talking about your diagnosis can be challenging, and the social stigma attached to autism may make you shy away.
+While the disclosure is entirely up to you and your comfort level, it may help improve some relationships.
+For instance, letting family and close friends know about your diagnosis can help them understand why you have difficulty interpreting their sarcastic comments or are distressed by sounds that seem ordinary to everyone else.

 Note when you’re experiencing sensory overload

 Maybe you find it challenging to keep up with everything that’s going on in an intense group discussion.
-Or perhaps something as simple as la barking dog or loud traffic is bothering you.
+Or perhaps something as simple as a barking dog or loud traffic bothers you.
 Do what you can to minimize distractions.
 This might involve changing rooms or leaving a bigger group for a one-on-one chat.

 Look for common ground with the person you’re talking to

 Establishing commonalities can lead to more enjoyable and relaxed conversations.
 If you have matching hobbies, that’s, of course, great news.
 Otherwise, you can look for other things you both like or dislike.
 This could be anything from a shared interest in cars to a dislike for loud noises.

 You might find that talking with others with autism is less tiring than other interactions.
 Although every person with autism is different, you share a common ground and can talk about your experiences.
 Additionally, neither of you will need to focus on reading or presenting social signals in a way that a neurotypical person might expect.